-In compliance with the UK extension of EU-US DPF, RWS commit to cooperate and comply respectively with the advice of the panel established respectively by the UK Information Commissioner's Office with regard to unresolved complaints concerning our handling of personal data received in reliance on the UK extension of EU-US DPF.
+In compliance with the UK Extension to the EU-U.S. DPF, RWS commits to cooperate and comply respectively with the advice of and the UK Information Commissioner's Office (ICO) with regard to unresolved complaints concerning our handling of human resources data received in reliance on and the UK Extension to the EU-U.S. DPF in the context of the employment relationship.